johnofmars/mm-github-pages-starter/_pages/get_started.md

 **Melee Range**

 Treat it like a shotgun, follow up with melee.
-Charged or uncharged melees will finish the fight.
+Melees will finish the fight.
 Subclass trees that have healing melees are a natural fit for this, as are melee exotics.
 Just don't fire the Lion point blank or you'll injure yourself.

 >It is very important to note that the Lion takes 15m or 0.5 seconds to arm before manual detonation is possible.
 That means: *if you miss your direct body hit in CQC, you cannot manually detonate to get the splash damage.*
 {: .notice--warning}